adderbyte/stochastic_models_Markov_chains/EpidemicsModelling/readme.md

 ------------
-# Stochastic Model fro epidemics modelling -- MCMC
+### Stochastic Model for epidemics modelling -- MCMC
 ---------

+Modelling of SIR ans SIS models using MCMC